 \section{Abstract}

-We derive the existence and uniqueness of the generalized backward doubly stochastic differential equation with sub-differential of a lower semi-continuous convex function under a non Lipschitz condition.
-This study allows us give a probabilistic representation (in stochastic viscosity sense) to the parabolic variational stochastic partial differential equations with Dirichlet-Neumann conditions.
+We derive the existence and uniqueness of the generalized backward doubly stochastic differential equation with subdifferential of a lower semicontinuous convex function under a non-Lipschitz condition.
+This study allows us to give a probabilistic representation (in the stochastic viscosity sense) to the parabolic variational stochastic partial differential equations with Dirichlet-Neumann conditions.

 {\bf 2000 MR Subject Classification} 60H15, 60H20

 \textbf{Keywords} Backward doubly stochastic differential equation, subdifferential operator, Yosida approximation, Neumann-Dirichlet boundary conditions, stochastic viscosity solution